Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Efforts to overcome overestimation: Overview of approaches

-Deep Q-Network ({\it DQN}) and Double Deep Q-Network ({\it Double DQN}) algorithms turned out to be very successful in the case of discrete action spaces.
-However, it is known that these algorithms suffer from overestimation.
+The DQN and double DQN algorithms turned out to be very successful in the cases involving discrete action spaces.
+However, it is known that these algorithms suffer due to overestimation, see \cite{13}.
 This harmful property is much worse than underestimation, because underestimation does not accumulate.
-Let us see how researchers tried to overcome overestimation.
+Let us see how researchers have tried to overcome overestimation.